Man identified in deputy shooting on I-240

 Jaquan Bridges, 19, is facing several charges including criminal attempt first degree murder, aggravated assault, and intent to evade arrest.

-The Sheriff’s Office says a deputy tried to pull over a Bridges at I-240 and Highway 385 for reckless driving.
+The Sheriff’s Office said a deputy tried to pull over a Bridges at I-240 and Highway 385 for reckless driving.

+Shelby County Sheriff Floyd Bonner said the deputy saw Bridges driving erratically, devoting all of his attention to his phone.
+That’s when the deputy turned on his lights and siren.

+“He was just trying to get the suspects attention and to get him to stop driving the way that he was driving,” he said.

 According to the crime report, Bridges refused to stop and shot at the deputy.
 He then drove to I-40 and Sycamore View, turned around, and side-swiped other cars while evading.